Gamma Communications

 Gamma Communications plc is a UK-based telecommunications business specialising in Unified Communications as a Service (UCaaS).
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The company was established by Phil Corbishley and Paul Banner with the intention of buying the assets of distressed telecommunications businesses, including those of Atlantic Telecom, in 2001.
-It was floated on the Alternative Investment Market in 2014.
+In late 2014, it was floated on the Alternative Investment Market, which valued the firm at £165 million.

 Gamma acquired a telecommunications Dutch-based business, Dean One, in October 2018.
 It then bought a Spanish-based communications service provider, Voz Telecom, in April 2020, and it acquired a Lancashire-based business providing multiple communication tools in a single platform, Mission Labs, in March 2021.
 After that it bought a German-based communications service provider, Placetel, in September 2024.

 The company moved from the Alternative Investment Market to the main market of the London Stock Exchange in May 2025.

-Operations

-The network operator, RWG Mobile, uses SIM cards supplied by Gamma on its EE and Three networks.
+The company accepted an offer, which valued the company at $1.5 billion, from the private equity firm Epiris, in September 2026.